CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/intro.md

 CollectionBuilder has some metadata standards and formats that you'll need to follow in order for the site to work correctly.
 Follow the steps below to get your metadata ready.

-{% include bootstrap/alert.md color="warning" text="**If you have your own CONTENTdm metadata**, you should use it for the following section. **If you did not bring your own metadata**, you can use a set of our [collection metadata for practice](https://drive.google.com/drive/folders/1vSyK0PKi6praKaR2viXo76XqRGzXi6e1?usp=sharing).
-For further use and experimentation, we also have [sample data sets](https://github.com/CollectionBuilder/collectionbuilder-sample-data) available." %}

 1. [Metadata Template](#template)
 2. [Required Fields](#required)
 3. [Fields Required for Visualizations](#vis)